zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Jean begins our dialogue by yelling to Gordon, spea king very loudly to Gordon, “Look out!”
-“Look out” is an expression we use to t ell someone they need to be careful – to warn someone that something perhaps ba d is about to happen to them.
+“Look out” is an expression we use to t ell someone they need to be careful – to warn someone that something perhaps bad is about to happen to them.
 In particular, something is about to hit them  or they are about to accidentally hit something and injure or hurt thems elves.
 Another way of saying “Look out!” is “Watch out!”

 If you were standing next to a bookcase, a large pi ece of furniture that holds books, and the bookcase was about to fall on you, s omeone might yell, “Look out!” or “Watch out!”
 The person is warning you to look around and notice the danger that might affect you, and of course, to do something about it – to get out of the way, in this case.
 Gordon says to Jean, “Don ’t worry.
 That’s just a light rail train.”
 It appears that Gordon and Jean are driving  and Jean is telling Gordon, who is the person driving, to look out.
 Why?
 Becaus e apparently the car is near a light rail train.